Color picker

 For working with colors, the Template Editor has a special component called the Сolor picker, which allows you to work with RGB and CMYK colors as well as specify Spot colors.
 This article describes how you can work with colors in the Template Editor.

-Working with the Color Picker
+Working with the Color picker

 When you know the CMYK or RGB values, you can enter them in the input field.